 Shannon asked this how to write a query question on my post about the second person and rhetorical questions in queries a few days ago, and I wanted to do a quick post about this myth of the perfect query letter in response:

-I may completely misread your point here, but I do it intentionally, so stick with me.
+I may completely misread her point here, but I do it intentionally, so stick with me.
 “Marketing” implies gimmicks to me, especially this early in the game.
 When you’ve got an actual published book out, then you can market your butt off (and should) to try and get people to buy it.
 At the querying phase, it’s not about selling and hustling at all.
 This is one myth of the perfect query letter.

 It might seem hypocritical for me to say: “Don’t worry about your query, you’re overthinking it!
 It’s easy!” while, at the same time, writing so much about queries, but that’s what people ask me about.
 A query is a writer’s first step into the agent search and, understandably, they want to get it right.
-So, while I have and will continue to dispense a lot of advice about queries, they’re really a much smaller deal — big picture-wise — than the manuscript that follows.
+So, while I have and will continue to dispense a lot of advice about how to write a query, they’re really a much smaller deal — big picture-wise — than the manuscript that follows.

 Every one of my manuscript editing services as a book editor comes with query notes.
 Take the guesswork out of this simple letter, and get feedback on the book itself, and hire me today.